BGCX262/zzheng-hg-to-git/friday/README.txt

 * Allow user to add photos of an activity.
 * Add eligibility to activity (for group members only or for everyone).
-* Add confirmation page for deleting an activity.
 * Display recent activities, including past activities.

 Post Stats
 ~~~~~~~~~~

-* Restrict inbound email URL for poststats address.
 * Add page to display group trends.

 Resto
 ~~~~~

-* Allow user to add a resto as favorite.
 * Allow user to rate a resto.
 * Allow user to request for ownership of a resto.
 * Allow staff to add photos of a resto.
-* Add confirmation page for deleting a resto.

 Portal
 ~~~~~~